Himanshu072001/iOS-Dev-Himanshu-Portfolio/README.md

   * Used U-Blox SDK for wifi connection commands execution.
   * Implemented commands to shared wifi creds with IOT device.

-To know about application [click here](https://chargerbox.de/  "chargerbox link")
+To know about application [web link](https://chargerbox.de/  "chargerbox link")

-## 10: One-To-One Core 💬
+## 11: One-To-One Core 💬
 This application is based on organizational communication and management concepts.

 ***Features:***